ConradZn/GUIDE-macOS-Bluetooth-Wakeup-Fix-Hackintosh/README.md

 ---

-## Testing
+## Testing the Setup

 ### Manual Test

-Before putting your Mac to sleep, verify that the script runs without asking for a password:
+Before putting your Hackintosh to sleep, verify that the script runs without asking for a password:

 ```bash
 ~/.wakeup

 ```

-Your Bluetooth icon in the menu bar should flicker/restart for a split second.
-If it doesn't ask for a password, it works!
+Your Bluetooth icon in the menu bar should toggle/flicker for a split second.
+If it didn't ask for a password, your `visudo` configuration is correct.

 ### Automated Test

-1. Put your Mac to sleep (Apple Menu -> Sleep or close the lid).
+1. Put your Hackintosh to sleep (Apple Menu -> Sleep).
-2. Wait 10–15 seconds.
+2. Wait 10–15 seconds until the PC fully powers down.
-3. Wake your Mac up.
-Your Bluetooth should be functional immediately.
+3. Wake it up.
+Your Bluetooth should be functional within 1–2 seconds.

 ## Troubleshooting

-If it stops working after a macOS update, ensure the `sleepwatcher` service is still running:
+If the automation stops working after a major macOS update, simply restart the sleepwatcher background service:

 ```bash
 brew services restart sleepwatcher

 ```